1. Home

 I’m at risk of being homeless

-If you are at risk of becoming homeless, phone or visit a social worker from Children’s Services Single Point of Advice (SPOA)
+If you are at risk of becoming homeless, phone the Single Point of Advice (SPOA).
+They can put you in touch with a social worker from Children’s Services.

-What you tell us will be confidential, and we will only pass it on if we think you are in danger.
+What you tell us will be confidential.
+We will only pass it on if we think you are at risk or in danger.

 Emergency help